Homotopy invariance of Nisnevich sheaves with Milnor-Witt transfers: Introduction

 \begin{theorem}[ {\cite[Theorem 5.6]{Voe-hty-inv}}] For any homotopy invariant presheaf $\scrF$ on the category $\Cor_k$ of finite correspondences, the associated Nisnevich sheaf $\scrF_\Nis$ is also homotopy invariant. \end{theorem}

-In \cite{Calmes-Fasel}, Calmès and Fasel introduce a new type of correspondences called finite Milnor--Witt correspondences (or finite $MW$-correspondences for short).
-Milnor--Witt correspondences provide a setting that is closer to the motivic homotopy theoretic framework than Suslin--Voevodsky's correspondences; for example, the zero-line of sheaves of motivic homotopy groups of the sphere spectrum do not admit ordinary transfers, but they do admit $MW$-transfers \cite{Calmes-Fasel}.
-Roughly speaking, a finite $MW$-correspondence amounts to an ordinary finite correspondence along with quadratic forms defined on the function field of each irreducible component of the support of the correspondence.
-We briefly recall some theory of $MW$-correspondences below.
-Our present goal is to prove a similar homotopy invariance result as \Cref{thm:strict-hty-inv} for sheaves with $MW$-transfers:
+In \cite{Calmes-Fasel}, Calmès and Fasel introduce a new type of correspondences called finite Milnor--Witt correspondences (or finite $\rmMW$-correspondences for short).
+Milnor--Witt correspondences provide a setting that is closer to the motivic homotopy theoretic framework than Suslin--Voevodsky's correspondences; for example, the zero-line of sheaves of motivic homotopy groups of the sphere spectrum do not admit ordinary transfers, but they do admit $\rmMW$-transfers \cite{Calmes-Fasel}.
+Roughly speaking, a finite $\rmMW$-correspondence amounts to an ordinary finite correspondence along with an unramified quadratic form defined on the function field of each irreducible component of the support of the correspondence.
+We briefly recall some results in the theory of $\rmMW$-correspondences below.
+Our present goal is to prove a homotopy invariance result similar to \Cref{thm:strict-hty-inv} for sheaves with $\rmMW$-transfers:

-\begin{theorem} Let $k$ be an infinite perfect field of characteristic different from $2$.
-Then for any homotopy invariant presheaf $\scrF$ on the category $\wt\Cor_k$ of finite $MW$-correspondences, the associated Nisnevich sheaf $\scrF_\Nis$ is also homotopy invariant. \end{theorem}
+\begin{theorem} Let $k$ be a field of characteristic\footnote{The assumption on the characteristic is there because Milnor--Witt correspondences are currently not defined over nonperfect fields.
+The only place where this assumption is used is in \Cref{section:A1K} where we need to consider Milnor--Witt correspondences defined over function fields of smooth $k$-schemes, which may in general be nonperfect.
+Otherwise, all excision results are valid for infinite perfect fields of characteristic different from $2$.} $0$.
+Then, for any homotopy invariant presheaf $\scrF$ on the category $\wt\Cor_k$ of finite $\rmMW$-correspondences, the associated Nisnevich sheaf $\scrF_\Nis$ is also homotopy invariant. \end{theorem}

-We note that this result is already known by work of D\'eglise--Fasel \cite[Theorem 3.2.9]{MW-cplx}.
-Their proof uses the fact that there is a functor $\Fr_*(k)\to \wt\Cor_k$ from the category of framed correspondences to $MW$-correspondences.
-As the analog of \Cref{thm:strict-MW-hty-inv} is known for framed correspondences by work of Garkusha--Panin \cite{hty-inv}, it follows that the desired result holds also for $\wt\Cor_k$.
-The purpose of this paper is to rather give a more direct proof by using geometric input provided in \cite[§13]{hty-inv} to produce desired homotopies in $\wt\Cor_k$.
-Along the way we obtain results on $MW$-correspondences of independent interest.
+We note that this result is already known by work of D\'eglise and Fasel \cite[Theorem 3.2.9]{MW-cplx}.
+Their proof uses the fact that there is a functor $\Fr_*(k)\to \wt\Cor_k$ from the category of framed correspondences to $\rmMW$-correspondences.
+As the analog of \Cref{thm:strict-MW-hty-inv} is known for framed correspondences by work of Garkusha and Panin \cite{hty-inv}, it follows that the desired result also holds for $\wt\Cor_k$.
+The purpose of this paper is to give a more direct proof by using geometric input provided in \cite[§13]{hty-inv} to produce homotopies in $\wt\Cor_k$.
+Along the way we obtain results on $\rmMW$-correspondences of independent interest.
 The proof strategy is due to Druzhinin \cite{Druzhinin} and Garkusha--Panin \cite{hty-inv}, and uses techniques developed in \cite{MW-cancel}.